To search the directory use the find command. (Ctrl + F or Cmd + F)

 Students are responsible for upholding all fire safety policies outlined below.

 - Residence hall room doors, door frames, and handles, both interior and exterior (student doors, exit doors, bathroom doors, lounge doors, kitchen doors, trash room doors) may not be covered with any decorations or any other combustibles, with the exception of items used for religious purposes.

 - No decorations or any other combustibles can occupy any portion of the door space (i.e., no decoration may be attached to the wall above the door and hang down in front of the door).

 - All decorations must be noncombustible or fire resistant and bear the label of Underwriters Laboratories Inc. (UL).

 - No decorations shall interfere with safe passage or evacuation.
 No decorations may be placed or hung in any stairway or exit routes.
 Decorations may not obstruct a person’s vision or walk path in any way.
-Nothing is to be hung from any ceiling or draped from one wall to another in any offices, rooms or lounges (decoration of any kind, flags, posters, wires, cables, etc.).
+Nothing is to be hung from any ceiling or draped from one wall to another in any offices, rooms or lounge.
+Examples include decoration of any kind, flags, posters, wires, cables, etc.

 - Exit signs, fire extinguishers, smoke detectors, fire alarm pulls, emergency lights, audible fire signals/strobe lights, exit doors, student doors, sprinkler heads/cover plates and/or any other life safety device cannot be decorated, covered or obstructed in any way.
 An 18-inch clearance around all safety devices must be maintained.